hertzsprung/cutcell-advection/src/notes/advection.md

 - ones that have good treatment at the boundary
 - second-order

-Find evidence that advection schemes can have difficulties near the ground in NWP models What order are transport schemes that are in operational use?
+What order are transport schemes that are in operational use?

 citations